Orbital-Selective Spin Texture and its Manipulation in a Topological Insulator

-By utilizing polarized light source and taking advantage of the photoemission matrix element effect, ARPES can selectively excite and probe orbitals involved in the measured electronic states\cite{Shen1}.
-Figure 1 shows the ARPES spectral weight distribution of the Bi$_{2}$Se$_{3}$ topological insulator at different energies measured by {\it s-} (upper panels) and {\it p-}polarized (lower panels) light (for the measurement geometry, see Fig. S1 in Supplementary Materials).
-For the {\it s } polarization measurements, the spectral weight above the Dirac point is strong along the k$_x$ direction but suppressed along the k$_y$ direction (Fig. 1a and 1b).
-Such an intensity distribution is reversed for the lower Dirac cone where the intensity along the k$_y$ is strong but suppressed along the k$_x$ direction (Fig. 1d).
-For the {\it p} polarization measurements, the spectral intensity is more uniform with slight variation in the measured constant energy contours (Fig. 1e and 1f).
-These observations are consistent with the previous report\cite{caoyue1} and can be well understood in terms of different components of the {\it p} orbitals involved due to the matrix element effect.
-These results indicate that, in the {\it p} polarization geometry, electrons with the out-of-plane {\it p}$_z$ orbital characters are mainly selected and excited both above and below the Dirac point (Fig. 2b).
-In the {\it s} polarization geometry, electrons with dominantly in-plane tangential orbital texture are excited above the Dirac point, while electrons with dominantly radial orbital texture are excited below the Dirac point, as shown in Fig. 2c\cite{caoyue1,Haijun2}.
+{\bf Fermi surface of Bi$_{2}$Se$_{3}$.} By utilizing polarized light source and taking advantage of the photoemission matrix element effect, ARPES can selectively excite and probe orbitals involved in the measured electronic states\cite{Shen1}.
+Figure 1 shows the ARPES spectral weight distribution of the Bi$_{2}$Se$_{3}$ topological insulator at different binding energies measured by {\it s} (upper panels) and {\it p} polarization (lower panels) geometries (for measurement geometries, see Methods below).
+In the {\it s} polarization measurements, the spectral weight above the Dirac point is strong along the k$_\text{x}$ direction but suppressed along the k$_\text{y}$ direction (Fig. 1a and 1b).
+Such an intensity distribution is reversed for the lower Dirac cone where the intensity along the k$_y$ is strong but suppressed along the k$_\text{x}$ direction (Fig. 1d).
+In the {\it p} polarization measurements, the spectral intensity is more uniform with slight variation in the measured constant energy contours (Fig. 1e and 1f).
+These observations are consistent with the previous report\cite{caoyue1} that can be well understood in terms of different components of the {\it p} orbitals probed under different polarization geometries due to the photoemission matrix element effect (Fig. 2).
+These results indicate that, in the {\it p} polarization geometry, electrons with the out-of-plane {\it p}$_\text{z}$ orbital characters are mainly selected and excited both for the upper and lower Dirac cones (Fig. 2b).
+In the {\it s} polarization geometry, on the other hand, electrons with dominantly in-plane tangential orbital texture are excited in the upper Dirac cone, while electrons with dominantly radial orbital texture are excited in the lower Dirac cone, as shown in Fig. 2c\cite{caoyue1,Haijun2}.
+We note that Fig. 2b and 2c depict the overall dominant orbital textures that are deduced directly from the photoemission matrix element analysis of the light-polarization-dependent ARPES measurements\cite{caoyue1}.
+A recent polarization-dependent ARPES measurements as well as density functional theory calculations on Bi$_2$Se$_3$ shows that the in-plane orbital textures may be layer-dependent\cite{Zhu}.